drupal-cod/event/README.txt

 This is a simple module to keep track of events and show them to users.
 Send comments to gerhard@killesreiter.de.

-If you are upgrading from either Drupal 4.5 or CivicSpace 0.8.0.x read the upgrading instructions in the file UPGRADING.txt.

 The event.module has the following features:

 - event types based on nodeapi